Heidenburg: Location

 Heidenburg belongs to the Verbandsgemeinde of Thalfang am Erbeskopf, whose seat is in the municipality of Thalfang.

 History

 In 1053, Heidenburg had its first documentary mention.
 As a result of the turmoil of the French Revolution, Heidenburg lay under French rule beginning about 1800.
 In 1814 it was assigned to the Kingdom of Prussia at the Congress of Vienna.
 Since 1947, it has been part of the then newly founded state of Rhineland-Palatinate.
 Since administrative reform in Rhineland-Palatinate in 1969, the municipality has belonged to the Verbandsgemeinde of Thalfang am Erbeskopf.
 In 1997, Heidenburg was awarded the title “Child- and Family-Friendly Municipality, National Winner” (Bundessieger Kinder- und Familienfreundliche Gemeinde).

 Politics

 Municipal council

-The council is made up of 12 council members, who were elected by proportional representation at the municipal election held on 7 June 2009, and the honorary mayor as chairman.
+The council is made up of 12 council members, who were elected by proportional representation at the municipal election held on 26 May 2019, and the honorary mayor as chairman.

-The municipal election held on 7 June 2009 yielded the following results:
+The municipal election held on 26 May 2019 yielded the following results:

 Mayor

-The mayor (Ortsbürgermeister) is Dietmar Alois Jäger (SPD).
+The mayor (Ortsbürgermeister) is Dieter Mattes.